guyroyse/tracking-aircraft/README.md

 ## Installing SDR software

-Installing SDR software can be a bit fidly.
+Installing SDR software can be a bit fiddly.
 You've been warned.
 That said, it has gotten easier over the years.
 You'll need two pieces of software to make this code work—besides, like, Node.js and stuff: the RTL SDR drivers, and dump1090.

 ### Installing the SDR drivers